Emily L. Spratt

 New York, NY

-At Princeton University Emily received an M.A. in Renaissance art history and has been a Stanley J. Seeger Fellow in the Program in Hellenic studies and a graduate fellow in the Princeton Institute for International and Regional Studies.
-She also holds an M.A. in Byzantine art history from UCLA, and a B.A. in religious studies and the history of art with a concentration in psychology from Cornell University.
+At Princeton University, Dr. Spratt's dissertation was on the legacy of Byzantium in the early modern period.
+She also received an M.A. in Renaissance art history and was a Stanley J. Seeger Fellow in the Program in Hellenic Studies and a graduate fellow in the Princeton Institute for International and Regional Studies.
+In addition, she holds an M.A. in Byzantine art history from UCLA, and a B.A. in religious studies and the history of art with a concentration in psychology from Cornell University.
+At Columbia University, Spratt was a member of both the Computer Vision Lab in the Department of Computer Science and the Historic Preservation Technology Lab in the School of Architecture.
+She is also a former member of the Art and Artificial Intelligence Lab in the Department of Computer Science at Rutgers University, where she was the head curator of the AI art collection.